txtcv/.github/profile/README.md

 # txtcv

-**A developer-oriented CV builder for software engineers.**
+**A better `$HOME` for your CV**

+Keep your CV in plain text in your favorite `$EDITOR` and let txtcv handle the rest.
+Finally, a CV workflow that makes sense for developers.

-[txtcv] makes it simple to maintain and manage your professional resume using a workflow designed specifically for developers.
-Keep your CV in a JSON file following the [JSON Resume Schema](https://jsonresume.org/), and let txtcv handle the rest.
+[txtcv] lets you manage your CV as code.
+Store your CV in JSON following the [JSON Resume schema], put it in version control, and publish to txtcv with CLI or Github Actions.

----

-## 🚀 Quick Start
+## Quick Start

 ### Web Interface